What are other benefits of GPMP?

 What is a Chronic Disease Management Plan?

-A GP Management Plan (GPMP) is a document done by your usual GP, outlining the management of your chronic condition.
+A GP Chronic Condition Management Plan (GPCCMP) is a document done by your usual GP, outlining the management of your chronic condition.

-The purpose of a GPMP is to work together with your doctor to outline your chronic health conditions, identify specific health needs and management goals and then co-ordinate your care.
+The purpose of a GPCCMP is to work together with your doctor to outline your chronic health conditions, identify specific health needs and management goals and then co-ordinate your care.

 Developing a plan can empower you by identifying things you can do to achieve your health goals.

-A GPMP provides you with ongoing care with a team of health professionals, including:
+A GPCCMP provides you with ongoing care with a team of health professionals, including:

 5 bulk billed visits per year from a Practice Nurse to assist you with: